Flames flaunt renewed scoring touch, top Sharks

 Milan Lucic had a goal and two assists as the Calgary Flames recorded a 6-2 road victory over the San Jose Sharks on Monday.
 After scoring six total goals over a three-game losing streak to begin February, the Flames have now scored six goals in each of the first two stops on their four-game road trip.
 Calgary also notched a 6-2 win over the Vancouver Canucks on Saturday.

 The latest victory puts the Flames back into a playoff position, as Calgary now holds the top Western Conference wild-card slot.
-The Sharks saw their two-game winning streak end.
+The Sharks' two-game winning streak ended.
 San Jose entered the night with the league's best penalty-kill percentage, but the Sharks allowed power-play goals to Lucic, Matthew Tkachuk, and Mikael Backlund.

-Lucic, Rieder, and Rinaldo all scored within the opening 10 minutes to give the Flames an early lead that was never relinquished.
-Erik Karlsson factored into both San Jose goals, scoring 12:47 into the first period and then assisting on Brent Burns' power-play goal at the 4:51 mark of the second frame.
+Lucic, Rieder, and Rinaldo all scored within the opening 10 minutes as the Flames held the lead for the entire game.
+Erik Karlsson factored into both San Jose goals, scoring 12:47 into the first period, then assisting on Brent Burns' power-play goal at the 4:51 mark of the second frame.

 Tkachuk's third-period goal came in impressive fashion, as the forward shot from between his legs for his 19th goal of the season.
 The highlight-reel score gave Tkachuk seven points (four goals, three assists) over his past seven games.
 David Rittich saved 34 of 36 shots to improve to 22-14-5 on the season.